nellyretto/practice/README.md

-# learnin how to use vscod
+# learnin how to use vscode for myself :D